-You know titles are important, but so is the intro to your blog post; you want to promise readers something that gets results, and will give them, in their lives, whatever they're looking for
+You know titles are important, but so is the intro to your content; you want to promise readers something that gets results, and will give them, in their lives, whatever they’re looking for

 The best way I’ve discovered to do this is with a quote; it hits the emotional side of their brain (entertainment/connection), while also letting them know the topic is focused on what they’re looking for (logical/informational).

 Second, go into a video to personalize/connect with your readers, and also introduce the topic and entertain emotional/visual learners.

 Note: don’t draw out points to long in your videos or content.
 People’s attention spans, on average, are getting shorter, and you want to make sure you’re constantly flowing from topic to topic.

 We like to learn—but FUN and be ENTERTAINMENT are what hold our attention while we learn.

 This formula of keeping things straightforward is also good because it forces you to be concise, and get straight to the point (following these rules is a good exercise to get in the practice of being straightforward and direct).